What do Switzerland, Liechtenstein, Luxembourg and Nevada have in common?

 The Senate Permanent Subcommittee on Investigations three years ago, however, questioned a deputy secretary of state from Nevada, a Delaware official and others about laws that allow corporations to withhold the identity of their owners.

-An official told the subcommittee said the Internal Revenue Service was considering “mass audits” of Nevada corporations that do not file tax returns.
-An IRS official late today did not immediately know whether the agency conducted the audits.
+An official told the subcommittee that the Internal Revenue Service was considering “mass audits” of Nevada corporations that do not file tax returns.
+An IRS official late Friday did not immediately know whether the agency conducted the audits.

-In August 2007, the Justice Department asked a federal judge in St. Louis to stop the Asset Protection Group of Las Vegas from continuing an scheme to help taxpayers cheat the IRS.
+In August 2007, the Justice Department asked a federal judge in St. Louis to stop the Asset Protection Group of Las Vegas from continuing a scheme to help taxpayers cheat the IRS.

-The answer to the above question: Nevada and the three European countries each have less than 10 million population.
+The answer to the question in the first paragraph: Nevada and the three European countries each have populations of less than 10 million.

 Contact reporter John G. Edwards at firstname.lastname@example.org or 702-383-0420.